anantunc/HadoopWikiProject/README.md

 <br><br>
 The goal of this project is to:
 <br>
 1.)
-Perform temporal analysis on total number of requests per hour.
+Perform temporal analysis on total number of requests per hour.<br>
 2.)
-Find the most popular Wikimedia project based on total views per hour per project.
+Find the most popular Wikimedia project based on total views per hour per project.<br>
 3.)
-Find the top 10 most popular pages during a given day.
+Find the top 10 most popular pages during a given day.<br>
 4.)
-Find the top 10 pages that returned the most content during a given day.
+Find the top 10 pages that returned the most content during a given day.<br>
 5.)
 Determine whether this data obeys Zipf’s law in terms of popularity.